 3. We publish women’s writings and use women’s art in our books.
 The works of women peasants, laborers, and indigenous women shall be published before those of professional women or “women writers.”
 Single-authored works by women may be published provided that these also speak for oppressed and silenced communities.

 4. We do not seek (nor are offered) the support of large institutions such as corporations, some government bureaus, or funding agencies.
 We do this to be free of the obligation to serve conflicting interests.
 We make do with very limited resources, resources that we have gained with our own labor or generously contributed by friends and allies.

 6. We believe that a woman is the expert of her own story.
-We do as little editing as possible of our contributors’ works, and are happy to publish writings in the original vernacular rather than translate these.
+We do as little editing as possible of our contributors’ works, especially works that are not by women who have had the privilege of going to school.
+We are happy to publish writings by women in communities in the original vernacular, rather than translate these.

 7. We work with texts, not with Literature.
 “Literature” has always been defined by literary institutions including the academe or the market-driven publishing industry itself.
 Texts have been produced much longer than literature has been produced.
 Texts will remain even after literature is dead.
 This is because texts can be written — and read — anywhere.

-9. We cannot afford to give out complimentary copies for review.
+9. We cannot afford to give out complimentary copies for review by literary tastemakers.
 Almost all of the published reviews of our books were unsolicited, and based on copies that the reviewers bought themselves, in support of the press.
 Blurbs do not have any value to us unless they are given by nameless readers or even “non-readers.”

 11. We are completely and utterly non-profit.
 We always try to keep our prices the lowest possible.
 When pricing, we only make sure that the printing cost and some expenses are covered.
 We donate the rest of our sales to causes or to the communities from whom the books are drawn.